 We review your data for compliance and make sure that the IAs you’ve chosen are compatible with QPP’s requirements for this category.

 This category is calculated by CMS based on your Medicare claims over the course of the calendar year.
 This category replaces the Value Based Modifier (VBM).
-2018 is the first year this category counts towards your MIPS final score.
+2018 was the first year this category counted towards your MIPS final score.

 - 2019 – 4%